vtfk/graph-tasks-scripts/README.md

 - Set up config if you need something else than default
 - Run from VSCode (insert image)
 - Result is found in result folder within [Script directory](/scripts/Microsoft%20Teams/getAllTeams)

+# TODO: How to create a new script